rust-lang/rust/src/doc/trpl/installing-rust.md

 % Installing Rust

 The first step to using Rust is to install it!
 There are a number of ways to install Rust, but the easiest is to use the `rustup` script.
-If you're on Linux or a Mac, all you need to do is this:
+If we're on Linux or a Mac, all we need to do is this:

-> Note: you don't need to type in the `$`s, they just indicate the start of
+> Note: we don't need to type in the `$`s, they just indicate the start of
 > each command.
-You’ll see many tutorials and examples around the web that
+We’ll see many tutorials and examples around the web that
-> follow this convention: `$` for commands run as your regular user, and
+> follow this convention: `$` for commands run as our regular user, and `#` for
-> `#` for commands you should be running as an administrator.
+> commands we should be running as an administrator.

 ```bash
 $ curl -sf -L https://static.rust-lang.org/rustup.sh | sh
 ```

-If you're concerned about the [potential insecurity][insecurity] of using `curl
+If we're concerned about the [potential insecurity][insecurity] of using `curl |
-| sh`, please keep reading and see our disclaimer below.
-And feel free to
-use a two-step version of the installation and examine our installation script:
+sh`, please keep reading and see our disclaimer below.
+And feel free to use a two-step version of the installation and examine our installation script:

 ```bash
 $ curl -f -L https://static.rust-lang.org/rustup.sh -O